 She studied MA Movement Directing and Teaching at Royal Central School for Speech and Drama 2015-2017.

 Her experience as a director spans across theatre, opera, film, immersive and interdisciplinary devised work.
-She frequently collaborates on work linked to social and global themes, and draws on her experience as a playwright when developing new work.
+She frequently collaborates on projects linked to social and global themes, and draws on her experience as a playwright when developing new work.

 She was awarded the Philip Holt Prize in 2011 by Sir Paul McCartney, for her outstanding contribution to the development of the arts, including establishing the charity 'Arts To All' during her time at LIPA.